ODE: Open-Set Evaluation of Hallucinations in Multimodal Large Language Models: Methodology

-The visual information for each sample is constructed by extracting concept pairs and dynamically generating content, ensuring that each test instance is distinct from others due to its inherent randomness.
-In our test set design, the visual information includes two primary object concepts, presented in two combinatory forms.
-One form combines two entity categories, such as ``a dog and a frisbee.''
-The other combines an entity category with an environmental category, such as ``a cat and sky.''
-This distinction allows for a broader range of concepts that may influence hallucination scenarios and facilitates a more detailed classification analysis of hallucination tendencies.
+The semantic scene for each sample is constructed by extracting concept pairs and dynamically generating content, ensuring distinct test instances through inherent randomness.
+Our evaluation set includes two main object concepts and their attributes (or sometimes without specific attributes) in two combination types.
+The first type pairs two entity categories, requiring the model to capture direct interactions, such as ''a black running dog and a yellow frisbee.''
+The second type pairs an entity with an environmental category, prompting the model to understand contextual relationships, such as ''a yellow deer and a lush forest'' This approach broadens the range of concepts, facilitating detailed classification analysis of hallucination tendencies.
+Fig.~\ref{fig:example} shows examples from the evaluation set.